andrewwyatt/homelab/cookbooks/chef/README.md

 See the [recipes](./recipes) and [attributes](./attributes) for more detail of the objects managed by this cookbook.

 **NOTICE** *These cookbooks do not have a default.rb, this is intentional.
 Use wrapper cookbooks to consume the recipes instead.
-See the lab_management cookbook and the readme in the root of this project for more information.*
+See the provisioned_services cookbook and the readme in the root of this project for more information.*

 **WARNING:** *These cookbooks should not be used for production without additional modification.*